 If you aren't making yourself understood, repeat yourself once.
 If this doesn't work, try again using different words.
-If this also doesn't work, write it down.
-Speak normally, clearly and directly to the person - not to her/his assistant or companions.
-Remember that people with visual impairments may not necessarily see what you see so always explain what is going on e.g. tell the person when you arrive, sit and leave.
-Always introduce yourself by name e.g. 'Hello Duma, it's Muzi'.
-When you first speak to the person, a gentle touch on her/his arm lets her/him know that you are talking to her/him and a handshake helps orient her/him to where you are.
-If you are in a group, explain who else is with you.
-Identify yourself each time you speak.
-Use the person's name often, to make it clear when you are speaking to her/him.
-Offer to describe the environment, especially if the person has not been to the place before.
-Be specific when describing the environment/place.
-Do not say 'over there is a pond' or 'over here is a pond'.
-Instead say 'on your left is a pond' or 'immediately behind you is a pond' or 'in front of you is a pond'.
-Also describe any obstacles or hazards, and whether there are any children or animals around.
-Do not leave the person alone in the centre of a room.
-Make sure she/he can touch a table, chair or wall to maintain orientation with her/his surroundings.
-A visually impaired person may not describe things in the same way that you would because of their limited depth perception or inability to see shapes or shadows.
-Discuss the images she/he describes so that you can both understand each other.
-When guiding a blind or visually impaired person: Always ask the person if she/he would like assistance first and what help she/he needs.
+If this also doesn't work, write it down. teak normally, clearly and directly to the person - not to her/his assistant or impanions.
+Immember that people with visual impairments may not necessarily see an at you see so always explain what is going on e.g. tell the person when an arrive, sit and leave.
+Ways introduce yourself by name e.g. 'Hello Duma, it's Muzi'. hen you first speak to the person, a gentle touch on her/his arm lets re/him know that you are talking to her/him and a handshake helps orient ter/him to where you are.
+You are in a group, explain who else is with you.
+Identify yourself each time as speak.
+We the person's name often, to make it clear when you are speaking to re/him.
+Ifer to describe the environment, especially if the person has not been to e place before.
+Specific when describing the environment/place.
+Do not say 'over there is bond' or 'over here is a pond'.
+Instead say 'on your left is a pond' or namediately behind you is a pond' or 'in front of you is a pond'.
+Also describe any obstacles or hazards, and whether there are any children or simals around.
+You not leave the person alone in the centre of a room.
+Make sure she/he can unch a table, chair or wall to maintain orientation with her/his rroundings.
+You will because of their limited depth perception or inability to see shapes or adows.
+Discuss the images she/he describes so that you can both destand each other.
+Hen guiding a blind or visually impaired person: Always ask the person if she/he would like assistance first and what help she/he needs.
 Always speak first - never take someone's arm or hand without warning.
 Offer your arm for the person to hold just above the elbow.
 This will allow her/him to walk slightly behind you, following you as you turn or step up or down.
 Walk normally - not too slowly and definitely not too fast.
-When yo
+When you come to a turn, a step or an obstacle, pause and tell the person what is coming.
+Guide the person round chairs and through doorways, explaining what you are doing -she/he will be slightly to one side of you, so give more sp